Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wpyixQuBb_E.md

 ### Transcript

-> i'd love a feature for storage containers to empty out my inventory off of a specific item except i'll drag the item over the store all i can all of this uh that already is in the game you can if you hold control and you drag the item it will move all the items of the same item
+> i'd love a feature for storage containers to empty out my inventory off of a specific item except i'll drag the item over the store all i can all of this, that already is in the game you can if you hold control and you drag the item it will move all the items of the same item